bbtools-ps/alt-text-generator/README.md

 ## Setup and Installation

 1. Install LM Studio from [https://lmstudio.ai/](https://lmstudio.ai/)
+2. Make sure to download the "gemma-3-4b-it-qat" from the LM Studio
-2. Clone this repository
+3. Clone this repository
-3. Install dependencies:
+4. Install dependencies:

 ```bash
 pnpm install
 ```

-4. Start the development server:
+5. Start the development server:

 ```bash
 pnpm dev
 ```

-5. Open your browser and navigate to the URL shown in your terminal (typically http://localhost:5173)
+6. Open your browser and navigate to the URL shown in your terminal (typically http://localhost:5173)

 ## Project Architecture